Expand mobile version menu

 Cytotechnologists receive little recognition for their role in preventing disease.
 General consensus in the lab is that their salaries and public profile don't reflect their responsibility.
 Michael Facik, chief cytotechnologist at the University of Michigan and a supervisor at Strong Memorial Hospital, says his staff is painfully aware of this.

 "We just went through a process here around Christmas time.
-To maintain my staff, we had to implore the hospital to increase their salaries.
-Starting salaries at this institution will be around $19 an hour now.
-And prior to that I could only offer a little over $16 an hour, so they got quite a boost," says Facik.
+To maintain my staff, we had to implore the hospital to increase their salaries," says Facik.

 Media coverage of cytotechnology has played a huge role in increasing public awareness.
 Among other things, the media has raised awareness of the impending shortage of cytotechnologists.